HorvathLab/NGS/SCExecute/docs/Usage.md

 Cell Barcode, -G READGROUP, --cellbarcode=READGROUP

 >  Cell barcode extraction strategy.
 Options: Options: CellRanger (Cell barcodes from the CB tag of aligned read - reads without a CB tag or with CB tag not in the accept list (default: file "barcodes.tsv" in the current directory) dropped), STARsolo (Cell barcodes from the CB tag of aligned read - reads without a CB tag or with CB tag not in the accept list (default: file "barcodes.tsv" in the current directory) dropped), UMI-tools (Cell barcodes from read name added by umi_tools).
-See [Read Groups](Grouping.md).
+See [Cell Barcodes](Barcodes.md).
 Default: STARsolo.

 Command, -C COMMAND, --command=COMMAND